smartypants2712/github-organization-folder-plugin/README.md

 [this](https://github.com/jenkinsci/workflow-plugin/blob/master/cps-global-lib/README.md).

+# Hook configuration
+For Jenkins to be able to trigger a new build whenever a new commit / pull request occurs, Jenkins needs to receive a webhook from GitHub.

+If the credentials you provided to GitHub Organization Folder allows you to install an organization hook, this plugin will register a hook by itself.
+Otherwise you can also manually register a hook to `$JENKINS_URL/github-webhook/`.
+'Push', 'Pull Request' and 'Repository' event type should be selected for the best result.

 # Implementation
 Much of the GitHub organization folder capability are split into three separate plugins.
 Those are `branch-api`, `github-branch-source`, and `workflow-multibranch`.
 This plugin